karelkranich/henrikutsar.ee/README.md

-This website was created for an Estonian freelance graphic designer, Henri kutsar.
+This website was created for an Estonian freelance graphic designer, Henri Kutsar.

 Frontend: ReactJS
 Backend: Headless Wordpress CMS